How to Clean a Ceiling Fan (Without a Dust Storm)

 Before you start looking up at that dusty fan, let's get everything you need in one place.
 Gathering your supplies first makes the whole process quicker and a lot less messy.
 You probably have most of these items around the house already.
 We're aiming for a simple, effective clean without any last-minute scrambling for a cloth or a spray bottle.
 With the right tools, you can get this chore done in minutes and enjoy cleaner air in your home.

-Your Cleaning Toolkit
+Your Go-To Cleaning Tools

 Let's assemble your gear.
 You’ll want a sturdy step stool or ladder to safely reach the fan.
 To protect your furniture and floors from falling dust, lay down an old sheet or a drop cloth.
 For the actual cleaning, grab an all-purpose cleaner or mix your own with equal parts water and white vinegar in a spray bottle.
 You'll also need some good quality cleaning cloths to wipe everything down.
 Having everything within arm's reach will make the job go smoothly and prevent you from running back and forth for supplies.